 Here’s how some of these hand-picked components help the burger stay gout-friendly while adding taste.

-Despite being moderately high in purines, mushrooms are a nutrient-dense whole food that can help with gout.
+Despite being moderately high in purines, mushrooms are a nutrient-dense whole food that may help with gout.
 Unlike meat-based diets, purine-rich vegetables like mushrooms help the body clear purines from its system.

 Avocados are naturally low in purines, but rich in antioxidants, vitamins, and minerals.
 Antioxidants are known to have anti-inflammatory properties and help fight free radicals in your body.

 Garlic is a herb that is extremely effective in alleviating gout symptoms.
-It can help the body eliminate excess uric acid while also fighting inflammation.
+It may help the body eliminate excess uric acid while also fighting inflammation.